BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/shapes.md

 );
 ```

 A mesh shape is simply a collection of triangles.
 All the triangles in the input mesh will become triangles in the physics engine.
 This is a great choice for your static bodies, as generally, those static bodies represent highly concave objects, so this will give the closest match to your render geometry.
-Be aware that when two complex mesh shapes collide with each other, it might require the physics engine to calculate collisions between a huge triangles, which can slow down the simulation.
+Be aware that when two complex mesh shapes collide with each other, it might require the physics engine to calculate collisions between a huge number of triangles, which can slow down the simulation.

 ```javascript